 Exam Connection: Change & Continuity

 This exam focus covers Exam Connection: Change & Continuity within Culture and Theatre for GCSE History.
-Revise Culture and Theatre in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise Culture and Theatre in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 6 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 📝 Exam Connection: Change & Continuity